 Personally, I would not pay $199 for what I could get for $99+ $5 just to have it look pretty.

 Whether or not you would is up to you.
-Remember that at 23andme every additional test you purchase is 10% off and shipping is combined, so you could save by finding others who would like to test and doing a group order.
+Remember that at 23andme every additional test you purchase is 10% off and shipping is combined, so you could save by finding others who would like to test and do a group order.
 23andme is also now on Amazon Prime (basic test and genetics health reports version).
 If you want just one test, you can save on shipping this way.

 I do hope this has helped you reach a decision between the $99 23andme DNA test and the $199 23andme genetic health reports test.
 If you have any questions or would like to see something added to this 23andme DNA test review and comparison, please let me know.